Save what you'd pay for boarding

 Is this really free?
 What's the catch?

-The marketplace is genuinely free for both sides.
+The platform is genuinely free for both sides.
 We don't take a cut of any transaction — there's no transaction.
 The exchange is your home (for accommodation) for the sitter's pet care (for free).
-We make money from optional features (€29 ID verification, optional Featured Listing if you want premium placement).
-You never have to pay for the core service.
+Anything we charge for will be optional — like ID verification and a few convenience features — never the core service.

 How do I know the sitter won't damage my home or steal?